Nialled69/Bed-availability-Detection/README.md

 ### 🔥 Key Highlights

-Dual YOLO models working together
+- Dual YOLO models working together synchronously.

+- Custom trained Bed Detection model trained on 375+ bed image dataset for 50 epochs.

-Custom IoU based bed-person matching logic
+- Custom IoU based bed-person matching logic for optimised output.

-Optimized for real-time video applications
+- Takes both image and video files as input and process them simultaneously. (works with CCTV footagery)

-Modular, extendable detection pipeline
+- Modular, extendable detection pipeline.

 ---

 ### ✨ Final Thought

+With the advent of this project, the necessity of manually handling availability of beds in hospitals and nursing homes is finally history.

+With automation like this, bed availability can be easily automated - making healthcare faster, smarter, and more efficient.

-This project showcases how deep learning and object detection can be combined to solve real-world problems like hospital bed management — making healthcare faster, smarter, and more efficient.
+This project showcases how deep learning and object detection can be combined to solve real-world problems like hospital bed management.

+##### Made with 💙 and late night ☕ by Sarthik